fanpu/website/_summaries/2023-08-02-deep-contextualized-word-representations.markdown

 #### 1. Context-aware Word Embeddings
 Most word embedding techniques only embed single words without regard to their context, which could affect the performance of downstream tasks.
-ELMo instead embeds words as a function of the entire input sentence using a two-layer bidirectional language model (biLM).
+ELMo (Embeddings from Language Models) instead embeds words as a function of the entire input sentence using a two-layer bidirectional language model (biLM).

 #### 2. Using All biLM Layers For Representation
 Previous work only used the last layer of the biLM.